ankurk91/codeception-travis-ci-example/README.md

 ```

 ### Firefox
-* In a new tab - Start selenium server and keep it running
+* In a new terminal tab - Start selenium server and keep it running
 ```
-java -Dwebdriver.chrome.driver=/full/path/to/gekodriver -jar selenium-server-standalone-3.4.0.jar
+java -Dwebdriver.gecko.driver=/full/path/to/geckodriver -jar selenium-server-standalone-3.4.0.jar
 ```
-* In a new tab - Execute tests on Firefox
+* In a new terminal tab - Execute tests on Firefox
 ```
 ./vendor/bin/codecept run --env firefox
 ```